Shazam! (film): Development and pre-production

 In April 2014, Warner Bros. revealed their upcoming slate of films based on DC Comics properties: Shazam!, Metal Men, Fables, and 100 Bullets.
 The Shazam! film was tentatively set for release in July 2016.
 Dwayne Johnson stated he would be starring in Shazam! that August, but was undecided between portraying Shazam or Black Adam.
 In September, Johnson was cast as Black Adam, while Darren Lemke was set to write the script.
 In January 2017, Henry Gayden was hired to rewrite Lemke's script.
 In February 2017, David F. Sandberg was in talks with the studio to direct Shazam!, while Dwayne Johnson was set to star in a Black Adam solo film, as opposed to appearing as the villain in Shazam!, while Doctor Sivana, another nemesis of Shazam, became the Shazam! film's main villain.
 Sandberg was also approached to direct Venom for Sony Pictures, but Sandberg finally decided to direct Shazam! rather than Venom due to the former's crew consisting of several people Sandberg had worked with at New Line Cinema.

 By July 2017, the studio had begun active development on Shazam! and Sandberg was confirmed as director, with production to begin in early 2018.
 Dwayne Johnson relayed that a different creative team was now involved than when he first signed on to the film.
 After being cast as the lead, Zachary Levi stated in an interview, "the idea is that it's gonna feel like the movie Big, but with super powers," when was asked about the direction DC Films and New Line Cinema are going for with Shazam!
 Warner Bros. stated that the film would be based on the 2012–2013 Shazam! backup feature from the Justice League comic book, by writer Geoff Johns and artist Gary Frank, which told a modernized version of Shazam's origin.

 In August 2017, director David F. Sandberg stated that the film would be the next to shoot in the DC universe, and by the end of the month, it had begun pre-production.
-By October 2017, cinematographer Maxime Alexandre and production designer Jennifer Spence, who previously worked with Sandberg on Annabelle: Creation, were added to the production.
+By October 2017, cinematographer Maxime Alexandre and production designer Jennifer Spence, who previously collaborated with Sandberg on Annabelle: Creation, were added to the production.
 The next month, Aquaman stunt coordinator Kyle Gardiner was hired to work on the film's action sequences.
 On January 12, 2018, the film's release date was announced as April 19, 2019, later moved to April 5.